pnts/methodandmatter/source/kp/nov-22.html.md

 ### Mapping Emotions
 [Marc Brackett](https://www.marcbrackett.com), founding director of the Yale Center for Emotional Intelligence created an app a few years ago called [Mood Meter](https://moodmeterapp.com).
 The primary focus was on building emotional awareness and management via a simple interface that helped people to check-in to their emotions and expand their emotional vocabulary.

 Last week Marc, along with a team of engineers from Pinterest, released a new app called “[How We Feel](https://howwefeel.org).”
 Based on the same premise as Mood Meter, the new “journal for your well being” is expansive in what it offers.
-Mood check-ins are still a primary interaction, but now the app also offers incredibly useful 1 - 2 minute videos with exercises that can help people learn to modulate their moods and shift into more positive states.
-I’m thoroughly impressed by what they’ve put together and hope that as many people as possible find it useful.
+Mood check-ins are still a primary interaction, but now the app also includes incredibly useful 1 - 2 minute videos with exercises that can help people learn to modulate their moods and shift into more positive states.
+I’m thoroughly impressed by what they’ve put together and hope that it reaches as many people as possible.

 ---

 If you are in a part of the world that celebrates Thanksgiving, I hope it was filled with belonging, nourishment, and rest.
 And to everyone out there, may the last month of the Gregorian year be easeful and kind for you.

 See you in December.